Ash-Console/Ash_Terminal/README.md

     Close the Registry Editor window.
 <br>
 10:Now again run the setup and overwrite previous Files.
+# NOTE:
+Please note that messing with registry editor might cause serious damage to your computer,so we reccomend you to first take a guide from the "steps for enabling windows host script"Folder we have taken screenshots to explian the steps beriefly.

 # Add to System variables
 If you want to Add the program to System variables means if you want to launch it from cmd.exe